Skip to main content

 // - Understand the general structure of a pipeline

 // 1.
-This Jayvee model describes a pipeline
+This Jayvee model describes a pipeline from a CSV file in the web to a

-// to a SQLite file sink.
+// SQLite file sink.

 pipeline CarsPipeline {

 // 2.
-We describe the structure of the pipeline,
+We describe the structure of the pipeline, usually at the top of the

-// by connecting blocks via pipes.
+// pipeline, by connecting blocks via pipes.

 // 3.
 Syntax of a pipe